-If we adopt a revenue centric approach, COPD cases will exhaust hospital resources, thus blocking capacity to treat more profitable acute care cases.
+If we adopt a revenue-centric approach, COPD cases will exhaust hospital resources, thus blocking the capacity to treat more profitable acute care cases.
 From a marketing point of view, the hospital won’t even get to reach new portfolios of patients, thereby foregoing its chance to build or market its expertise in other areas.
-If we adopt a cost centric approach, COPD treatment is pricey.
-Hospitalizations and inpatient treatments are always expensive, and having a steady diet of just COPD cases, a condition notorious for lengthy average stays, and high readmission rates, is not ideal.
+If we adopt a cost-centric approach, COPD treatment is pricey.
+Hospitalizations and inpatient treatments are always expensive, and having a steady diet of just COPD cases, a condition notorious for lengthy average stays, and high readmission rates are not ideal.
 The outcome-centric approach is directly tied to the cost-centric approach, whereby improving the outcome of the patients, one can also reduce costs.
-But COPD is such a condition where improving the outcome consists of lifestyle changes, and continuous monitoring to prevent flare ups, and also necessary virtual action plans once there are flare ups.
+But COPD is such a condition where improving the outcome consists of lifestyle changes, continuous monitoring to prevent flare-ups, and also necessary virtual action plans once there are flare-ups.
 Thus, its seen more as a commitment to a patient, and not merely the performance of service.

 The COPD Patient Journey